xajler/blog.metaintellect.com/_posts/2012-10-19-rails-app-from-scratch-create-and-configure-testing.markdown

 ### Push to the Github

-After we add remote it is now safe to push changes to _Github_ remote repository:
+After we add remote, it is now safe to push changes to _Github_ remote repository:

 ```
 $ git push -u origin master